ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 ### Data Science

-### Development of Feature Engineering & ML Model - Azure Databricks Notebooks with mlflow
+### Development of Feature Engineering & ML Model - Azure Databricks Notebooks with MLflow

 This is represented as 4 in the Architecture diagram.
 Data Science Engineers would use the familiar environment of Jupyter Notebooks to author their ML Experiments, locally.
-It lets them perform adhoc exploration, try out different approaches before identifying the right algorithm, feature, and to train, score and evaluate the ML Model that provides the optimum results.
+It lets them perform adhoc exploration, try out different approaches before identifying the right algorithm, features, and to train, score and evaluate the ML Model that provides the optimum results.
 There is not much emphasis during this process to follow all Engineering fundamentals, like unit testing, linting, code coverage, etc.
 All the experiments are authored locally, but the code gets deployed and run in Azure Databricks cluster, through the Jupyterlabs integration with Databricks.

-#### Refactoring of Data Science Code to Python - Azure Databricks Notebooks with mlflow
+### Refactoring of Data Science Code to Python - Azure Databricks Notebooks with MLflow

 This is represented as 3 in the Architecture diagram above.
-Once the Data Science Team has finalised on the mlflow experiment, the code from the experiment is refactored into .py files to be packaged as Wheel.
+Once the Data Science Team has finalised on the MLflow experiment, the code from the experiment is refactored into .py files to be packaged as Wheel.
 This manual step is performed to ensure that all the Engineering fundamentals are followed on the Experiment code.
 Note that the other Experiments, created by the Data science Engineers during exploration, are excluded from this exercise.

 ## End-to-end Integration Testing